-This novel study builds on work in asthma(14) and COVID-19(15) and represents the first large-scale, detailed observational study of severe RVI in the UK in the post-COVID-19 era.
+This novel study builds on work in asthma12 and COVID-1913 and represents the first large-scale, detailed observational study of severe RVI in the UK in the post-COVID-19 era.
 The diverse demographic and clinical data collected in this study offer valuable insights into the epidemiology of RVIs in the UK, with the wealth of granular data expected to highlight the significant variability in clinical presentations and outcomes.
 The inclusion of various respiratory viruses allows for comparative analyses that can inform both clinical practice and public health strategies.

-One of the key strengths of the UNIVERSAL study is its comprehensive approach to data collection, encompassing detailed laboratory and imaging studies, as well as patient-reported outcomes.
+One of the key strengths of the UNIVERSAL study is its comprehensive approach to data collection, encompassing detailed laboratory and imaging studies, as well as PROs.
 This multifaceted dataset enables the identification of clinical and biological predictors of disease progression, providing a basis for developing targeted interventions and improving patient management.